 Project Type:Short Script

 Country of Origin:United States

 December 4, 2020

-SHRUTI TEWARI has spent over two decades in the creative arts with her acting projects ranging from a Bollywood blockbuster to numerous award-winning independent films.
-After her stints in investment banking and tech, this MBA from Mumbai and MIA from Columbia University changed course to authentically represent minority voices.
-She has since done over two dozen films and recently appeared in the Netflix series “You.”
-She is also the co-host of a Hindi podcast from Silicon Valley called “HindiVadi” and enjoys sharing her self-composed poems and tidbits about her childhood in India.
+SHRUTI TEWARI has spent over two decades in the creative arts with acting projects ranging from a Bollywood blockbuster to numerous award winning independent films.
+After stints in investment banking and tech, she, an MBA from Mumbai and MIA from Columbia University, changed course to authentically represent minority voices in the arts.

 "Stain Resistant" is a proof of concept short script derived from my feature length screenplay "Flares."

 I chose to write about the subject of gender-based abuse, within the Indian diaspora, after collecting numerous news stories about the atrocities against women that curtail, if not eliminate, their choices.
 For fear of being left alone without the backing of their family or society, most women choose to suffer in silence instead of raising their voice for a better life.

 As a film and theater actor for over fifteen years, I have studied and portrayed many demanding characters including a suicidal Parisienne, an Iraqi car-bomb victim and even an Afghan refugee.
 The research on the cultural nuances for every character brought to the forefront how women’s voices everywhere are muted through virtue signaling and the potentially high cost of speaking up.

 My personal connection to this story is that like my characters I grew up in Delhi, immigrated to the US and have lived on both coasts.
 I have set my film in Silicon Valley, which attracts some of the best-educated professionals from India.
 It is also home to unprecedented numbers of domestic abuse cases within the Indian American community.